asiloisad/pulsar-sofistik-tools/README.md

 The package support shebang as regex `^@ SOFiSTiK (\d{4})(-\d\d?)?$`, e.g. `@ SOFiSTiK 2022`, `@ SOFiSTiK 2018`, `@ SOFiSTiK 2018-12`.
 This overwrite global package settings.

+## Help view

+The help view can be opened in any internal or external PDF viewers.
+If [pdf-viewer](https://atom.io/packages/pdf-viewer) is used, then help PDF file can be scrolled to current keyword.
+You can command `SOFiSTiK-tools:current-help` for single view or `SOFiSTiK-tools:current-help-free` for multi-pane view.
+Only English keywords are supported.

 ## Tools available in `source.sofistik` (e.g. `.dat` file)

 The tools listed below should be called up via the Command Palette as `SOFiSTiK-tools:...`